I have 6 completed screenplays, others in progress in the rewrite process and a completed stage play. I have ideas for a lot more screenplays.

 So that's a little about me and my projects.
 I hope to get to know as many like-minded professionals as possible and see how we can help each other succeed!

-Unique traits: Prolific screenwriter who specializes in comedy but can also do action and drama, sometimes combining all three elements.
+Unique traits: Prolific screenwriter, episodic writer and playwright.
+Specializing in comedy but has also written action and drama, sometimes combining all three elements.

 Life Is Not Always Easy Comedy When a silver-spooned, over-privileged 20-something's parents suddenly leave him to his own devices, Travis faces a crash course on the harsh realities of life along his path from the mansion to the streets.